systemlibrary/systemlibrary-common-framework/README.md

 - &gt;= .NET 8

 ## Latest Release Notes
-- 8.0.0.26
+- 8.0.0.27
-- Client: ExpectContinue option added, defaults to false (new)
-- Client: UseAutomaticDecompression option added, defaults to true (new)
+- ResponseCache middleware added if option "UseResponseCache" is set (fix)

 #### Version history
 - View git history of this file if interested